-STANDARD Commercial drivers generally not eligible for a licence.
-May be eligible if an assessment by a cardiologist indicates that the annual risk of sudden incapacitation is 1% or less, and the driver meets the standard for inherited heart disease in non-commercial drivers
+STANDARD REVISED Generally not eligible for a commercial licence.
+May be eligible if an assessment by a cardiologist indicates that the annual risk of sudden incapacitation is 1% or less, and driver meets Canadian Cardiovascular Society Guidelines, Table 4.
+Recommendations for fitness to drive for patients with inherited arrhythmias and cardiomyopathies (CCS, 2023)

 Conditions for maintaining licence N/A

 Reassessment N/A

 Information from health care providers N/A

 Rationale CCS recommendation - Inherited heart diseases may sometimes be identified to pose a very low risk to patients.
 Individual cases can sometimes be made to allow a commercial driver to continue to drive despite the diagnosis of one of these diseases, provided the annual risk of sudden incapacitation is believed to be less than one percent.